 The Toronto Sun

-On Thursday, Sikh Canadians and millions in India and around the world will celebrate “Gurpurab” the birthday of Guru Nanak Dev (b.
+Sikh Canadians and millions in India and around the world are celebrating “Gurpurab” the birthday of Guru Nanak Dev (b.
 1469), founder of the Sikh religion and one of the world’s great symbols of pluralism and tolerance.

 Yet few outside India know the significance of this day.